-License Plates & Placards in Washington DCCompare Car Insurance Rates in 3 Steps
+License Plates & Placards in Washington DCCompare Car Insurance Quotes in 3 Steps

 1. Enter Your Zip:Page Overview

 The DMV offers several organizational tags to choose from.
-You'll have to pay both a one-time $100 fee and an additional $26-per-year display fee in order to display these tags on your motor vehicle.
+You'll have to pay a $100 fee in additional to your annual registration fee in order to display these tags on your motor vehicle.
 Tags are available to members of the following groups:

 - Bad Boys Club